 The grading chart applies to the Master of Divinity, Ministerial Training and Teacher Training Academy programs.

-The Master Certificate program uses a Pass/Fail scale based on attendance, though students are encouraged to participate in the learning experience.
+The Master Certificate program uses a Pass/Fail scale based on attendance.
 The Master Plus program uses a Pass/Fail scale based on both attendance and coursework.

 On a Pass/Fail scale, a "C" or higher is passing.